Spider-Man: No Way Home: Development

-In September 2019, Sony Pictures Entertainment chairman Tony Vinciquerra said that "for the moment the door is closed" on Spider-Man returning to the MCU, and confirmed that the character would be integrated with Sony's own shared universe—Sony's Spider-Man Universe (SSU)—moving forward.
+In September 2019, Sony Pictures Entertainment chairman Tony Vinciquerra said that "for the moment the door is closed" on Spider-Man returning to the MCU and confirmed that the character would be integrated with Sony's own shared universe—Sony's Spider-Man Universe (SSU)—moving forward.
 Responding to backlash from fans following the announcement, Vinciquerra added that "the Marvel people are terrific people, we have great respect for them, but on the other hand we have some pretty terrific people of our own.
 [Feige] didn't do all the work ... we're pretty capable of doing what we have to do here."
 However, after this fan reaction continued at Disney's biennial convention D23, and at the urging of Holland who personally spoke to Disney CEO Bob Iger and Sony Pictures Motion Picture Group chairman Tom Rothman, the companies returned to negotiations.
 Sony and Disney announced a new agreement at the end of September which would allow Marvel Studios and Feige to produce another MCU Spider-Man film for Sony with Amy Pascal, scheduled for July 16, 2021.
 Disney was reportedly co-financing 25% of the film in exchange for 25% of its profits, while retaining the character's merchandising rights.
 Feige said he was "thrilled" that the character would remain in the MCU and said "all of us at Marvel Studios are very excited that we get to keep working" on the franchise.
 The agreement also allowed Holland's Spider-Man to appear in a future Marvel Studios film as well as crossing over to Sony's own shared universe, with the latter interaction described as "a 'call and answer' between the two franchises as they acknowledge details between the two in what would loosely be described as a shared detailed universe".
 Sony described their previous films with Marvel Studios as a "great collaboration", and said "our mutual desire to continue was equal to that of the many fans."
 At the time of the new agreement, Watts was in final negotiations to direct the film.

-Discussing the new deal in October, Iger attributed it to the efforts of Holland as well as the fan response to the end of the original deal.
+Discussing the new deal in early October, Iger attributed it to the efforts of Holland as well as the fan response to the end of the original deal.
 He felt that both Sony and Disney had initially forgotten that "there are other people who actually matter" while they were negotiating.
 Rothman said the deal was a "win-win-win.
 A win for Sony, a win for Disney, a win for the fans."
 He felt the initial reports on the negotiations did not necessarily line up with the actual discussions that were taking place, and said the final deal would have eventuated without the reports and fan discourse.
-Zendaya was confirmed to be reprising her role as MJ from the previous films in the sequel.
+By the middle of the month, Zendaya was confirmed to be reprising her role as Michelle "MJ" Jones-Watson from the previous films in the sequel.